WeightWatchers Points Program | WW USA

 To ensure maximum accuracy, please follow the following guidelines prior to coming to your WeightWatchers Body Scan appointment:

-If you are currently pregnant, have a pacemaker or have a similar implanted device, you may not receive a WW Body Scan.
+If you are currently pregnant, have a pacemaker, or any portable electronic devices that cannot be turned off, you may not receive a WW Body Scan.
 Body scans also require the ability to stand upright independently for 30 seconds.

 WW Body Scans are currently being piloted in five Studios in the US.